FlagOpen/FlagScale/README.md

     ```
     The above instructions create two conda environments: `flagscale-train` and `flagscale-inference`, which contain the dependency environments for training and inference, respectively.

-    The backend (CPU by default) of llama.cpp is alternative, for example:
+    The llama.cpp backend (CPU by default) is alternative, for example:
     ```sh
     ./install-requirements.sh --env inference --llama-cpp-backend cuda
     ```